Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 Want to see it in use?
 Here’s a video showing the use of DAP to repair stripped screw holes that can’t be moved.

 Can screws go into wood filler?
 Yes.
 Will it be successful?
-Yes, with the right wood filler, it is possible and will give you good results.
+Yes, it is possible with the right wood filler and will give you good results.